-Council priority - Value for money services
+Value for money services

-The council is committed to ensuring the provision efficient, effective and quality public services to residents and visitors.
-Whilst we will continue to face considerable savings targets over the next five years, we will continue to protect and improve those services our citizen's value most as much as we possibly can.
+The council is committed to ensuring the provision of efficient, effective and quality public services to residents and visitors.
+Whilst we will continue to face considerable savings targets over the next five years, we will continue to protect and improve those services our citizens value most as much as we possibly can.

-To support this priority we will work with our citizen's and partners to enable and deliver the following key actions over the next five years:
+To support this priority we will work with our citizens and partners to enable and deliver the following key actions over the next five years:

-- To engage and work effectively with customers, communities and partner organisations, utilising data and intelligence and collaborative and preventative approaches to improve community outcomes. - To continue to reshape the way the council works to realise our savings target and improving council performance wherever possible. - To improve the efficiency of the council's customer access channels.
+- To continue to reshape the way the council works to realise our savings target and improving council performance wherever possible. - To improve the efficiency of the council's customer access channels. - To maximise council income through effective asset management, trading and collection activities.